simplworld/simpl.world.website/_docs/overview.md

 ### Simpl Components

 The foundation of Simpl is the [simpl-games-api](https://github.com/simplworld/simpl-games-api).
-A single instance of `simpl-games-api` provides a database for one more more games.
+A single instance of `simpl-games-api` provides a database for one or more games.

 The model service provides the mathematical component of a Simpl game.
 The model service contains a scope tree that defines the relationships of the game components.